mooreCS65/mooreCS65.github.io/Assignment1.md

 3. **Gather data**, through desk and field research about the chosen activity.
     - [ 1 point ] What solutions already exist?
     - [ 1 point ] **Observe**: Make some observations of your user group doing the task.
 Take clear notes, and if possible, provide multiple types of data.
-    - [ 1 point ] **Interview Prep**: Prepare at least 3 questions that you would like to ask individuals from your user group--you are welcome to come up with more than 3.
+    - [ 3 point ] **Interview Prep**: Prepare at least 3 questions that you would like to ask individuals from your user group--you are welcome to come up with more than 3.
-    - [ 2 points ]**Interview**: Talk to at least 2 people who are part of your user group and ask them at least your prepared questions.
+    - [ 2 points ] **Interview**: Talk to at least 2 people who are part of your user group and ask them at least your prepared questions.
 Shoot for around 10 minute interviews.
+    - [ 1 point ] **Analyze your Interviews:** Take notes on each interview and summarize the conversation.
+Did you find anything to be particularly suprising/interesting?
-4. [1 point ] **Identify needs.** Be sure to include at least one **expressed need** and one **latent need**.
+4. [ 2 points ] **Identify needs.** Be sure to include at least one **expressed need** and one **latent need**.
 Please be specific and thorough.

 To submit this assignment, please include your work for all 4 of these steps in a document (or link to a folder on Drive if you have audio/video recordings), to Blackboard before the due date.